UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Abstract

 \section{Abstract}

-In this paper, we propose a new RWO-Sampling (Random Walk Over-Sampling) based on graphs for imbalanced datasets.
-In this method, two figures based on under-sampling and over-sampling methods are introduced to keep the proximity information, which is robust to noises and outliers.
-After the construction of the first graph on minority class, RWO-Sampling will be implemented on selected samples, and the rest of them will remain unchanged.
+This paper proposes a new RWO-Sampling (Random Walk Over-Sampling) based on graphs for imbalanced datasets.
+In this method, two schemes based on under-sampling and over-sampling methods are introduced to keep the proximity information robust to noises and outliers.
+After constructing the first graph on minority class, RWO-Sampling will be implemented on selected samples, and the rest will remain unchanged.
 The second graph is constructed for the majority class, and the samples in a low-density area (outliers) are removed.
-In the proposed method, examples of the majority class in a high-density area are selected, and the rest of them are eliminated.
-Furthermore, utilizing RWO-sampling, the boundary of minority class is increased though, the outliers are not raised.
-This method is tested, and the number of evaluation measures is compared to previous methods on nine continuous attribute datasets with different over-sampling rates.
-The experimental results were an indicator of the high efficiency and flexibility of the proposed method for the classification of imbalanced data.
+Finally, in the proposed method, samples of the majority class in a high-density area are selected, and the rest are eliminated.Furthermore, utilizing RWO-sampling, the boundary of minority class is increased though the outliers are not raised.
+This method is tested, and the number of evaluation measures is compared to previous methods on nine continuous attribute datasets with different over-sampling rates and one data set for the diagnosis of COVID-19 disease.
+The experimental results indicated the high efficiency and flexibility of the proposed method for the classification of imbalanced data.